natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Types of Dangerous Viruses and How to Protect Yourself**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-Note:: Viruses, a virus is a program that replicates by attaching itself to other programs.
+Note:: Viruses - a virus is a program that replicates by attaching itself to other programs.
 The infected program must be executed for a virus to run.
 The program might be an application, a macro in a document, a Windows system file, or a boot loader program.

 A **boot sector virus** is a type of malware that infects a system's boot partition or the Master Boot Record (MBR) of a hard disk.
-During startup and before security software can be executed, the virus executes malicious code.
+During startup and before security software can be executed, the virus executes a malicious code.
 Once a computer is infected, a boot sector virus will try to infect every disk that is accessed on the infected system.

-A **browser hijacker** is a malware program that modifies web browser settings without the user's permission and redirects the user to websites the user had not intended to visit.
+A **browser hijacker** is a malware program that modifies web browser settings without the user's permission and redirects the user to websites, the user had not intended to visit.
 It is often called a browser redirect virus because it redirects the browser to other, usually malicious, websites.

 A **direct action computer virus** is a class of self-replicating malware that is attached to an executable file.
-They are typically embedded in otherwise legitimate programs that require execution to run.
+They are typically embedded in, otherwise, legitimate programs that require execution to run.
 After downloading and executing an infected program, the direct action computer virus will spread.

 A **file-infecting virus** is a type of malware that infects executable files with the intent to cause permanent damage or make them unusable.
 A file-infecting virus overwrites code or inserts infected code into an executable file.